 Average connection time 25 secs

-My Penne is very simply and easily cooked.
-Simply rinse My Penne under cold water, and then cook for either 1 minute in the microwave, or 2-3 minutes in a pan.
-Then add them to your favourite sauce, stir fry or salad for a highly satisfying, low carb meal.
+Mypenne’s simple and easy to whip up – all you need to do is rinse it under cold water, then cook for a minute in the microwave or 2-3 minutes in a pan.
+Add to your favourite sauce, salad or stir-fry for a deliciously filling meal.

 Water, Konjac flour (3.6%), firming agent: E526

 |of which sugars||0.1 g|

 Where reviews refer to foods or cosmetic products, results may vary from person to person.
 Customer reviews are independent and do not represent the views of Myprotein.